Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Introduction

 The rest of the article is organized as follows.
-In Section \ref{section2}, we propose our transfer learning approach under distribution shift.
-We will introduce our transferable set and transfer framework.
-Non-asymptotic error bounds are revealed subsequently.
-Section \ref{section3} describes the source detection procedure, accompanied by consistency guarantees.
-In Section \ref{section4}, we present the orthogonal debiased approach for statistical inference with knowledge transfer, along with the corresponding asymptotic theory.
-Section \ref{section5} reports simulation results on parameter estimation and statistical inference, highlighting the advantages of our methods.
-Finally, in Section \ref{section6} we apply our methods to the Genotype-Tissue Expression (GTEx) dataset, predicting brain tissue gene expression levels by leveraging information from other tissues.
+In Section \ref{section2}, we introduce our transfer framework under distribution shift.
+Section \ref{section3} describes the source detection procedure.
+In Section \ref{section4}, we present the orthogonal debiased approach for statistical inference with knowledge transfer.
+Simulation studies and an application to Genotype-Tissue Expression (GTEx) dataset are provided in Section \ref{section5} and \ref{section6}, respectively.